 Metrorail Service to FedEx Field

-Morgan Boulevard Station on the Blue Line is the closest station to FedEx Field.
+Morgan Boulevard Station on the Silver or Blue Line is the closest station to FedEx Field.
 The station is nine-tenths of a mile from the stadium and a pedestrian walkway offers direct access to the stadium.
-The Largo Town Center Metrorail station, also on the Blue Line, is one mile away from the stadium.
+The Largo Town Center Metrorail station, also on the Silver or Blue Line, is one mile away from the stadium.

 Parking Procedures at Morgan Boulevard and Largo Town Center